 - Lucy Taylor – Dietitian and Nutritionist, Melbourne

-Website: Bloom Nutritionist
+Website: Bloom Nutritionist (not taking new clients until 2022)

 - Peter Johnston – PhD, Dietitian, Melbourne, available for telehealth consultations